Cognigy/chat-components/README.md

 # Chat Components

-This repository is work-in-progress and will contain reusable components Cognigy uses in various of their products in order to render chat-messages such as:
+This repository contains reusable components Cognigy uses in various of their products in order to render chat-messages such as:

 -   text messages
 -   galleries